DCFApixels/DragonECS/README.md

 </details>

 ## Aspect
-These are user-defined classes that inherit from `EcsAspect` and describe sets of components a system works with.
+User-defined classes that inherit from `EcsAspect` and describe sets of components a system works with.
 An aspect serves two purposes:
-- Mask — initializes and holds an `EcsMask`, so it can be used in queries to filter entities.
+- Mask — initializes and holds an `EcsMask` used by queries for filtering entities.
 - Pool cache — provides fast access to component pools.

 In short, an aspect is a convenient way to declare "which entities I work with and how to access their components."